-- 2.14.5.
+- 2.12.3.
 VSTL Attestation.
-The VSTL shall provide a letter, signed by a representative authorized to take action on behalf of the VSTL (see Sections 2.13 and 3.4.1.6. of this Manual), which attests that (1) all testing prescribed by the test plan or amended test plan was performed as identified or the divergence from the test plan was properly documented, (2) all identified voting system anomalies or failures were reported and resolved, (3) that the test report is accurate and complete, and (4) the VSTL recommends the system for certification. - 2.15.
+The VSTL shall provide a letter, signed by a representative authorized to take actions ignature page on behalf of the VSTL (see Sections 2.13 and 3.4.1.6. of this Manual), which attests the VSTL's test report must include an attestation stating that (1): - all testing prescribed by the test plan or amended test plan was performed as identified or the divergence from the test plan was properly documented, (2) all identified voting system anomalies or failures were reported and resolved, (3) that the test report is accurate and complete, and (4) the VSTL recommends the system for certification. - all identified voting system anomalies or failures were reported and resolved, and - that the test report is accurate and complete. - 2.13.
 Acceptance of Prior Testing.
-Testing previously performed on a voting system by a VSTL or by a third party test laboratory operating at the direction of a VSTL, may be reused at the discretion of the lead VSTL and the EAC.
+Testing previously performed on Prior testing of a voting system by a VSTL or by a third party test laboratory operating at the direction of a VSTL, may be reused at the discretion of the lead VSTL and the EAC.
 The EAC encourages VSTLs to use such testing to fulfill certification requirements.
-The VSTL must attain written approval from the EAC for all reuse requests.
+The VSTL must attain obtain written approval from the EAC for all reuse requests.
 In order for the EAC to accept prior testing, lead VSTLs must provide evidence that the requirements below are met.
-Prior testing is valid when: - 2.15.1.
-The discrete software or hardware component of the voting system previously tested is demonstrably identical to or better than the voting system presently offered for testing.
-Lead VSTLs must examine and/or compare the components and documentation to ensure there is no change in the voting system.
-When valid prior testing is used, the system presented must be subject to regression testing, functional testing and system integration testing, and any other testing deemed necessary to ensure compliance with the VVSG and this manual; - 2.15.2.
-The requirements, standards and relevant EAC Request for Interpretations applicable to the prior and current testing are identical; - 2.15.3.
-The test methods used are equivalent or identical to current test methods accepted by the EAC; - 2.15.4.
-The prior testing was reviewed by the VSTL, with no apparent errors or omissions and fully complies with the VVSG and this manual; - 2.15.5.
-Testing from previous EAC test campaigns can only be submitted for reuse if the EAC accepted a final test report for that campaign; and
+Prior testing is valid when: - 2.13.1.
+The discrete software or hardware component of the voting system previously tested is demonstrably identical to the voting system presently offered for testing.
+Lead-VSTLs must examine and/or compare the components and documentation to ensure there is no change in the voting system.
+When valid prior testing is used, the system presented must be subject to regression testing, functional testing and system integration testing, and any other testing deemed necessary to ensure compliance with the VVSG and this manual; - 2.13.2.
+The requirements, standards and relevant EAC Requestrequests for Interpretations interpretation applicable to the prior and current testing are identical;. - 2.13.3.
+The test methods used are equivalent or identical to current test methods accepted by the EAC. - 2.13.4.
+The prior testing was reviewed by the VSTL7 with no apparent errors or omissions and fully complies with the VVSG and this manual2. - 2.13.5.
+Testing from previous EAC test campaigns can only be submitted for reuse if the

+EAC accepted a final test report for that campaign; and.